 To facilitate these changes, I began my budget book in which I wrote down EACH AND EVERY expense.
 Limited funds required our knowing exactly where each penny was going.
 I also had to learn to keep a running total of my purchases while shopping.
 Decisions had to be made as to which purchase was more of a necessity, sometimes at the cash register.
 These early years helped me learn to distinguish between “needs” and “wants”.

 I quickly realized that even for our small family (“small” that moment in history anyway) buying in bulk was usually the most economical.
 Living in a big city had an advantage here because we were able to buy from a large food co-op and the largest Asian “farmer’s market” in the country.
 I can remember running over to get the “we bag it specials” as they were announced over the loud speakers a half hour before they closed.
 The only problem was that we sometimes had to eat 3 lbs. of mushrooms in a couple of days!
 Obviously, not everything could be consumed in a timely manner.
 If it spoiled, I was not saving money!
 But 50 lb. bags of wheat berries (to grind for whole wheat flour), popcorn (for corn meal), noodles, rice and oats were bought and stored in 5 gallon paint buckets.
 These normally protected the contents until they were finished.
 But to protect further against bugs, John was able to get dry ice to de-oxygenate the buckets.
 Now we use oxygen absorbing packets for long term storage.
-(Buying in bulk is not always cheaper.
-When using some coupons, smaller quantities can be cheaper as you can read about here.)

 In our first year of marriage, we had acquired a bread mixer (Bosch) and grain mill (Kitchenetics).
 These items remain two of the most used appliances in my kitchen.
 Now, 25 years and 10 children later, we are on our third grain mill and third bread mixer!
 These not only provided a very economical alternative to store bought bread, but a much healthier one as well.